China Landmarks - 38 Most Famous Landmarks in China

 While the view does not leave anyone disappointed, choose your day carefully.
 Like most cities in China, smog can sometimes take over, so pick a relatively clear day to make the most of the view.
 This is just one of the many important things to keep in mind before visiting China.

-☂️ Discover the Shanghai World Financial Center on a tour
+☂️ Experience the Shanghai World Financial Center with a tour

 Oriental Pearl TV Tower, Shanghai